10.2. Inheritance

 Time: 00:04:41 | Download: Large, Large (CC), Small | Streaming (CC) | Slides (PDF)

 Inheritance is a fundamental component of the object-oriented paradigm.
 Understandably, there are many different ways of defining and understanding it.
 The original UML authors, Booch, Rumbaugh, & Jacobson1, formally define inheritance as "The mechanism by which more-specific elements incorporate the structure and behavior of more-general elements" (p.
 456).
-Stated simply, the top class in an inheritance hierarchy represents a general "thing," and lower classes are more specific.
+That is, the top class in an inheritance hierarchy represents a general "thing," and lower classes are more specific.
 Less formally, the relationship means that given two classes related by inheritance, one class defines some members (variables and functions), and the other class inherits and can use them.
 All the different ways of defining or looking at inheritance follow from this mechanism.

 Inheritance is a complex and abstract concept describing how two classes relate.
-We can make the idea a little more concrete with a graphical representation or picture of the related classes.
+We can make the idea more concrete with a graphical representation or picture of the related classes.
 We can also make it easier to discuss inheritance if we distinguish and label the various roles played by each class.

 The picture represents two classes, A and B, as two rectangles connected by the UML inheritance symbol.
 A is the superclass, while B is the subclass.
 The picture also lists alternate name pairs for each class: Parent/Child, Superclass/subclass, Base class/Derived class, and Ancestor/Descendant.